A perspective on inelastic light scattering spectroscopy for probing transport of collective acoustic excitations: Applications of ISS

 where $\mathbf{p}$ indexes the polarization and $C_\mathbf{p}$ and $v_\mathbf{p}$ are the specific heat and group velocity of thermal energy carriers.
 In Eq.~\ref{eqn:kTG_omegadomain}, $\Lambda_\mathbf{p}(\omega)$ is MFPs versus frequency, representing scattering mechanisms that depend on the frequency.
 In TGS, it has been established that the cumulative thermal conductivity and the frequency versus MFPs can be reconstructed by solving Eqs.~\ref{eqn:kTG_MFPdomain} and~\ref{eqn:kTG_omegadomain}, and that ill-posed problems of Eqs.~\ref{eqn:kTG_MFPdomain} and~\ref{eqn:kTG_omegadomain} can be solved using numerical optimizations or statistical methods~\cite{Minnich_PRL_2012, Navaneetha_2018_PRX_specularity, Andrew_2019_PNAS_DrawRatio}.

-The measurements of the grating period thermal conductivity in macroscopic thin films have provided insights into the understanding of microscopic transport properties governing heat conduction along the in-plane direction.
+The measurements of the grating period dependent thermal conductivity in macroscopic thin films have provided insights into the understanding of microscopic transport properties governing heat conduction along the in-plane direction.
+It should be noted that heat suppression functions have been obtained by solving the phonon Boltzmann transport equation (BTE) within the framework of relaxation time approximation (RTA) or Callaway model to describe lattice thermal conductivity~\cite{Shiga_PRB_2012, Skelton_PRB_2014, Minnich_PRB_2015}.
+However, these approximations show limitations in describing phonon transport, especially in high thermal conductivity materials and in the non-diffusive heat flow regime where momentum-conserving phonon scattering processes dominate~\cite{Lindsay_PRB_2013, Jinlong_PRB_2014, Malviya_PRB_2023, Malviya_J.Phys.Condens.Matter_2025}.
+Therefore, symmetry properties of the linearized scattering operator and low-rank representations of the solution have been suggested to accurately solve the BTE with reduced computational cost when the RTA and Callaway assumptions are no longer valid~\cite{Chaput_PRL_2013, Hua_PRB_2020, Navaneetha_arXiv_2025}.

 While it has been recognized that atomic scale imperfections such as surface roughness strongly affects phonon boundary scattering, hence the effective thermal resistance, experimentally resolving the boundary conditions at which phonon specular reflections occur has been challenging \cite{Chen_NatRevPhys_2021}.
+In estimating specularity parameter, numerical models such as the Ziman's specularity model~\cite{Ziman_2001} have failed to fully explain the specularity parameter and often yield contradictory results~\cite{Cuffe_PRL_2013, Hertzberg_NanoLett_2014, Jiang_PRB_2018} .
+Furthermore, prior studies on thermal transport in silicon nanowires have reported that the unphysical specularities, which are incompatible with Ziman's theory, yield the best agreement with the measured temperature-dependent thermal conductivity trend~\cite{Mingo_PRB_2003, Kazan_JAP_2010}.
+Above problems can be attributed to the fact that while the measured signal represents an ensemble average over the spot size, the Ziman's model depends on atomic-scale local properties such as surface roughness and impurities, which complicates the analysis.
+Overall, these imply that it is necessary to experimentally resolve the parameter as a function of phonon wavelength.
 Ravichandran \textit{et al.} have demonstrated a metrology to extract specular parameters from the ISTS measurements on crystalline silicon thin films, as shown in Fig.~\ref{fig:ISTS_app}(c)~\cite{Navaneetha_2018_PRX_specularity}.
 The experimentally resolved specularity is shown in Fig.~\ref{fig:ISTS_app}(d), in which the spectral dependence of phonon reflections at the boundary can be seen.